-Following surgery and during treatment, we provide help with basic living needs, including; transport to and from appointments, help with looking after children, cleaning and gardening.
+Following surgery and during treatment, we provide help with basic living needs, including transport to and from appointments, help with looking after children, cleaning, and gardening.
 We will provide practical assistance to a client with advanced breast cancer waiting for Centrelink or palliative care support.
-In 2021 we provided 548 occasions of practical support.
+In 2022 we provided 801 occasions of practical support (548 in 2021).